heartofgold42/cpuminer-opt/README.md

-cpuminer-opt is a fork of cpuminer-multi by TPruvot with optimizations imported from other miners developped by lucas Jones, djm34, Wolf0, pooler, Jeff garzik, ig0tik3d, elmad, palmd, and Optiminer, with additional optimizations by Jay D Dee.
+python is a fork of cpuminer-multi by TPruvot with optimizations imported from other miners developped by lucas Jones, djm34, Wolf0, pooler, Jeff garzik, ig0tik3d, elmad, palmd, and Optiminer, with additional optimizations by Jay D Dee.

 All of the code is believed to be open and free.
-If anyone has a claim to any of it post your case in the cpuminer-opt Bitcoin Talk forum or by email.
+If anyone has a claim to any of it post your case in the python Bitcoin Talk forum or by email.

 https://bitcointalk.org/index.php?topic=1326803.0